-Chihuahua owners love all things small, and no dog is smaller than a teacup Chihuahua.
-These special dogs often look like puppies their entire lives.
+Chihuahua owners love all things small, and no dog is smaller than a teacup chihuahua.
+They are sometimes referred to as micro chihuahuas or mini chihuahuas!

-“Teacup” is not an official breed or type of Chihuahua.
-Breeders use the term to describe any tiny Chihuahua.
-It is a catch-all used to any Chihuahua that is smaller than average.
+“Teacup” is not an official breed or type of chihuahua.
+Breeders use the term to describe any tiny chihuahua.
+It is a catch-all phrase used to describe any mini chihuahua that is smaller than average.

-You may also hear breeders call teacup Chihuahuas miniature, tiny toy or pocket size.
+You may also hear a breeder call a teacup chihuahua, a miniature chihuahua, mini toy chihuahua, tiny toy, or pocket size.

-When Chihuahuas have puppies, they normally have a runt in the litter.
+When a chihuahua dog has puppies, she normally has a runt in the litter.
 Runts are smaller than their brothers and sisters; they may never look fully grown.

-Teacup Chihuahuas are usually runts from their litter.
-Sometimes, teacup Chihuahuas are the result of breeding two runts together.
-Breeders coined the term “teacup” to make runts more appealing to buyers.
+Teacup chihuahua puppies are usually runts from their litter.
+Sometimes, teacup puppies are the result of breeding two runts together.
+Teacup chihuahua breeders coined the term “teacup” to make runts more appealing to buyers.

 The Chihuahua Club of America condemns “teacup” as a misnomer.
 They find the term misleading, and they worry that it could trick unsuspecting buyers into spending more money than necessary.